 2013: The Honorable Maria A. Pallante, U.S. Register of Copyrights

-On April 2, 2012, Professor Darnton, Carl H. Pforzheimer University Professor and Director of the Harvard University Library delivered "Digitize, Democratize: Libraries and the Future of Books".
-Professor Darnton's lecture was recently published in The Columbia Journal of Law & the Arts (36 Colum.
+On April 2, 2012, Professor Darnton, Carl H. Pforzheimer University Professor and Director of the Harvard University Library delivered "Digitize, Democratize: Libraries and the Future of Books."
+Professor Darnton's lecture is available in The Columbia Journal of Law & the Arts (36 Colum.
 J. Law & Arts 1 (2012)).

 2011: Dr. Francis Gurry